-EU Regulations on State Aid for Research and Development must be taken into account when requesting funding from ETAg.
+EU Regulations on State Aid for Research and Development must be taken into account when requesting funding from the Estonian Research Council.
 The state aid form must be filled in.
 No tax arrears are allowed on the proposal submission date.